Fringe for Free 2026

 GUARDIANS OF THE WYE - Two Left Hands Family Friendly

-Following the success of Froggy went a Courting in 2025, local community group Two Left Hands presents a brand-new show telling the story of Otter, lost in the Wye Valley, and looking for a new home.
-With giant puppets, storytelling and original music the show will be fun for all!
+Following the success of Froggy Went a Courting in 2025, local community group Two Left Hands presents a brand-new show telling the story of Otter, lost in the Wye Valley, and looking for a new home.
+With giant puppets, storytelling and original music, the show will be fun for all!
 (New Writing)

 Burbage Institute, Nursery Lane, Buxton SK17 6UL (53) Map 12 Jul 2pm to 2:45pm, 4pm to 4:45pm.
-Pavilion Gardens – Burlington Green (33p) Map 18, 19 Jul 1pm to 1:45pm Free, Please bring blankets or chairs to sit on., Donations: Donations gratefully received on the door or please visit our Go Fund Me page gofund.me/9d69 Comments
+Pavilion Gardens – Burlington Green (33p) Map 18, 19 Jul 1pm to 1:45pm Free, Please bring blankets or chairs to sit on, Donations: https//:www.gofundme.com/f/keep-giant-puppets-happening-in-buxton Comments

 LOADING... - Ed Sumner, Magician